IEasyMov/website_portfolio/public/content/AlzMemory.md

                         The Smoke
                     </p>
                     <p style="margin-bottom: -1rem;">
-                        The first mini game start when the grandma speak about a spider that the twins should go dig down in the garden.
-This interaction has for objective to make the father understand what she is saying with his thoughs completly confused in his head.
+                        The first mini-game begins when the grandmother talks about a spider the twins should dig up in the garden.
+The goal is to help the father understand what she’s saying, despite his confused thoughts.
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        A chatbox appears full of smoke clouds and the player has to make them dissapear with the mouse cursor, once all the clouds are gone the text can finally appear.
+                        A chatbox appears filled with smoke clouds.
+The player must clear them with the mouse cursor.
+Once all the clouds are gone, the text finally appears.
                     </p>
                     <p style="margin-bottom: -2rem; color:rgb(164, 208, 255);">
                         The Rain
                     </p>
                     <p style="margin-bottom: -1rem;">
-                        All about a sad and emotional event, this one occurs when, lost in his head, the father feel like seeing and speaking to his passed father, they speak about how kind he has to be when an animal or living creature die.
-Digging a grave and saying few words from the heart.
+                        This one is tied to a sad and emotional moment.
+Lost in his mind, the father imagines speaking to his late father.
+They talk about kindness and how to honor the death of a living creature, digging a grave and saying a few heartfelt words.
                     </p>
                     <p style="margin-bottom: -1rem;">
-                        Once again a chatbox appear, with invisible words on it, a little fuse start to burn, there is rain in the chatbox and the mouse cursor is this time an umbrella.
-The player has to cover the burning fuse from the rain to make the whole word appear (when the fuse burn, the word start appearing letters by letters behind it).
-Once an entire word is discovered, a new fuse / new word start to burn so the player has to move the mouse quickly to cover it from the rain too.
+                        A chatbox appears with invisible words.
+A fuse begins to burn, and rain falls inside the box.
+The mouse cursor becomes an umbrella.
+The player must shield the burning fuse from the rain to reveal the word, letter by letter.
+Once a word is complete, a new fuse starts burning, and the player must quickly move the umbrella to protect it.
                     </p>
                     <p style="margin-bottom: 3rem;">
-                        If the rain touch the fuse, the word reset and the player has to come back on the beginning of the burning to fuse again.
+                        If the rain touches the fuse, the word resets and the player must start that fuse again.
                     </p>
                     <p style="margin-bottom: -2rem; color:rgb(164, 208, 255);">
                         (Punishements?)
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        Since it's supposed to be a narrative oriented game, I didn't want to player to lose in anyway, having to restart dialogues that does not change can be a lot of frustrations for the players, so instead it was just quick reset as punishement for fails, but not big deal.
+                        Since it’s a narrative-focused game, I didn’t want players to lose or restart unchanged dialogue, that would be frustrating.
+Instead, mistakes just trigger a quick reset, nothing major.
                     </p>
                 </div>
             </li>